Briggs-R/Win.shit/README.md

 To Use: download winshit vX.X, Set any .sh file to open with it, and voila!

-Note that this requires either WSL (Windows Subsystem for Linux) or GitBash to work if GitBash isnt present, Win.Shit will default to WSL
+Note that this requires either WSL (Windows Subsystem for Linux) or GitBash to work if GitBash isnt present, Win.shit will default to WSL